sachith345/naegleria-fowleri-drug-repurposing/docs/contributions.md

 # My Contributions

+This project was completed as a final-year group project.

+My individual contributions included:

-- Retrieved target protein sequence from UniProt
+* Retrieval of the target protein sequence from UniProt
-- Performed BLAST analysis
-- Conducted InterPro domain annotation
+* Sequence similarity analysis using BLAST
+* Functional annotation using InterPro
-- Performed molecular docking using PyRx
+* Molecular docking using PyRx and AutoDock Vina
-- Conducted ADMET profiling using ADMETlab
+* ADMET profiling using ADMETlab
-- Performed protein flexibility analysis using CABS-flex
+* Protein flexibility analysis using CABS-flex
-- Assisted in scientific report writing
+* Scientific report documentation
-- Conducted DFT-based FMO analysis using a Python workflow provided by project supervisor Dr. ManneKumar
+* DFT-based FMO analysis using a Python workflow provided by project supervisor Dr. Manne MuniKumar

+## Tools Used

+* UniProt
+* BLAST
+* InterPro
+* PyRx
+* ADMETlab
+* CABS-flex
+* Python
+* PDB